dariothornhill/mapbox-tutorial/README.md

 # Getting Started with Mapbox-GL v2 and Create React App

 ## To do
-1. When user clicks on map, display a popup that prompts the user to save the coordinates (lat & lng) with a title.
-Once saved (to localstorage), add the marker to the map at the coordinates
+- [ ] When user clicks on map, display the marker at the clicked coordinates with a popup.
+The popup must allow the user to add a title which when saved will save the marker coordinates and title to localstorage
-2. Display a list of saved markers next to the map (show only title)
+- [x] Display a list of saved markers next to the map (show only title)
-3. When user clicks on one of the saved markers, zoom in on the displayed marker on the map (increase zoom level to 14)
+- [ ] When user clicks on one of the items in the list, zoom in on the respective marker on the map (increase zoom level to 14)
-4. For each of the saved markers in the list, allow user to click a 'delete' button to remove it from the list and from localstorage
+- [x] For each of the saved markers in the list, allow user to click a 'delete' button to remove it from the list and from localstorage

 ## Note